 The data collected by the Okeanos Explorer during this expedition will provide baseline information about seafloor habitats and help improve our understanding of the ecological connection between mid-water and deepwater biological communities.

-All collected data will be available in NOAA's public data archives within 60-90 days of the conclusion of the cruise and can be accessed via the OER Digital Atlas.
+All collected data will be available in NOAA's public data archives within 60-90 days of the conclusion of the cruise and can be accessed via the NOAA Ocean Exploration Data Atlas.